-The custom action is made up of a custom action script and a custom.xml file, which you must create before you can create an action that uses them.
+The custom action is made up of a custom action script and a custom.xml file (you must create the file before you create an action that uses them).
 The custom action scripts include parameters for specifying the affected entity, for example, the tier, node, business transaction, and so on.
 See Build a Custom Action for details on how to create the custom action script and XML file.

 Custom actions are commonly used when you want to trigger a human workflow or leverage an existing alerting system that is external to AppDynamics.
 For example, you could use a custom action to file a JIRA ticket when AppDynamics reports that a connection pool is near saturation.

 After the custom action script and custom.xml files have been tested manually and installed on the Controller, restart the Controller.
 Then, you can create the custom action.

 To create a custom action:

 - Access the Create Action pane.
 See Create and Modify Actions in Actions.